Vauxhall Motors: Passenger cars

 The following tables list current and announced Vauxhall production vehicles as of 2022:

 Commercial vehicles

 VXR models

 The VXR range was analogous to the OPC range made by Opel Performance Center in Europe and the HSV range made by Holden Special Vehicles in Australia.
-The VXR models ranged from hot hatchbacks such as the Corsa VXR and Astra VXR, to imported Australian muscle cars including the Monaro, VXR8, and VXR8 Maloo as well as high-performance variants of family cars.
+The VXR models ranged from hot hatchbacks such as the Corsa VXR and Astra VXR, to imported Australian muscle cars including the Monaro, VXR8 and VXR8 Maloo as well as high-performance variants of family cars.

-The VXR badge was intended to be a symbol of the combined technological resources of the global General Motors group, and the recognised expertise of consultants Lotus and the Triple Eight Racing Team.
+The VXR badge was intended to be a symbol of the combined technological resources of the global General Motors group, and the recognised expertise of consultants Lotus and the Triple Eight Racing team.

-Since the purchase of the Vauxhall brand by Stellantis (then PSA Group) in 2017, the VXR brand has been ushered into hiatus.
-The below table shows all VXR vehicles produced by Vauxhall to date.
+Since the purchase of the Vauxhall marque by Stellantis (then PSA Group) in 2017, the VXR brand has been ushered into hiatus.
+The below table shows all VXR vehicles produced by, or marketed by Vauxhall to date.